SafeExamBrowser/seb-testing/win/2.3/README.md

 Here you can find the current pre-release build of the next release of SEB for Windows.
 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

-New in SEB 2.3pre3 for Windows: Golden Master Version, please do final testing and report possible issues ASAP!
+New in SEB 2.3pre4 for Windows: Golden Master Version, please do final testing and report possible issues ASAP!
+- Fixed issue with permitted processes not being terminated when Firefox is deactivated.

+New in SEB 2.3pre3 for Windows
 - mailto: links are now being ignored.

 New in SEB 2.3pre2 for Windows: